 Then she stacks the second number erasers on top of the first.
 She uses a different color eraser so we can see the addition.

 Afterward, she uses stack the erasers and checked to make sure she did her addition correctly.
 This is an easy way to check their answers on their own.
 I have her say 2 plus 4 equals 6.

-This is really great fine motor work for kids to do.
+This is a really great fine motor work for kids to do.
 Plus they have to make sure the stack is balanced as the numbers go up.

-You can also use this a way to look at how the numbers even in different orders (example: 3+1 & 1+3), still add up to the same number.
+You can also use this as a way to look at how the numbers even in different orders (example: 3+1 & 1+3), still add up to the same number.
 You can also use this with different numbers (example: 7+1 & 4+4).

 Check out these other addition printables and activities.

 - Hands on Number Bond Mats: Addition & Subtraction